kpvdr/wheedle/README.md

 `HttpError` | For 401 (Unauthorized), the GitHub authorization is invalid.
 Check the values in the configuration file for `[GitHub].api_auth_uid` and `[GitHub].gh_api_token_file_name`, and make sure the token stored in the named file is correct.
 For 404 (Not Found), the name of the repository owner and/or repository are invalid.
 Check the values in the configuration file for `[<PollerNmae>].repo_owner` and `[<PollerNmae>].repo_name`.
 `ServiceConnectionError` | Either or both the Stagger and Bodega services could not be reached from the pollers.
 Check the `BODEGA_URL` and `STAGGER_URL` settings, and make sure that these are running and are accessible on the network from the poller machine.
 `TokenNotFoundError` | The GitHub token file was not found.
 Check `[GitHub].gh_api_token_file_name` in the configuration file.
 See [Requirements](#requirements) above for information on GitHub access tokens.

+### Other Issues
+ - **Build not triggered when commits found:** This can happen if the commit poller has been configured to use dry runs.
+Because GitHub resources are limited and expensive, it is possible to disable an actual trigger when testing a configuration or debugging.
+This is done by setting the key `trigger_dry_run` to 'true', 'yes' or '1' under a given commit poller.
+Check the logs where a commit is found.
+The commit list should be followed by the string `INFO: Build triggered on "<artifact-poller-name>" (DRY RUN)`.
+If the trigger is real (not a dry run), the the `(DRY RUN)` suffix is omitted.
+Check the configuration file, and either remove the `trigger_dry_run` key, or set its value to 'false'.